 “Obstructive practice” is deliberately destroying, falsifying, altering or concealing of evidence material to the investigation or making false statements to investigators in order to materially impede a TIA investigation into allegations of a corrupt, fraudulent, coercive or collusive practice; and/or threatening, harassing or intimidating any party to prevent it from disclosing its knowledge of matters relevant to the investigation or from pursuing the investigation.

-No renderer shall contact the Tender Inviting Authority or any of its officers or any officers of the government on any matter relating to its bid, other than communications for clarifications and requirements under this tender in writing, with an intention to influence the members of various committees or Tender Inviting Authority/ UPMSCL respectively.
+No Tenderer shall contact the Tender Inviting Authority or any of its officers or any officers of the government on any matter relating to its bid, other than communications for clarifications and requirements under this tender in writing, with an intention to influence the members of various committees or Tender Inviting Authority/ UPMSCL respectively.
 Any such effort by a bidder to influence the Tender Inviting Authority in the Tender Inviting Authority’s bid evaluation committee, bid comparison or contract award decisions may result in rejection of the bidders bid.